Yieldstreet vs. Fundrise: Which Investment Platform Delivers Higher Yields and Greater Investor Returns?

 - Fundrise other benefits: Ability to invest in the Fundrise iPO and $25 – $100 referral bonuses.

 If you are more interested in strictly real estate investing, Fundrise is a better option.
-However, if you want to invest in assets with non-correlated returns outside of real estate, Yieldstreet is a better option.
-But, Yieldstreet primarily caters to accredited investors except for its Prism Fund, so it’s important to note that before investing.
-Meanwhile, Fundrise focuses on non-accredited investors with lower minimum investments.
+However, if you want to invest in alternative assets with non-correlated returns outside of real estate, Yieldstreet is a better option.

 Either way, both Yieldstreet and Fundrise are legitimate investing platforms that have been around for many years.
 Both platforms offer an excellent alternative to investing outside publicly traded stocks, ETFs, and bonds.